 Our family continues to grow.
-Our 5 boys have provided us with 14 grandchildren, and 5 greats the 5 boys and 4 grandsons had their annual “opening day of Trout Season Bash” at our cottage on Pine Creek, near Slate Run.
+Our 5 boys have provided us with 14 grandchildren, and 5 greats.
+This year our 5 boys and 4 of our grandsons had their annual “opening day of Trout Season Bash” at our cottage on Pine Creek, near Slate Run.
 The entire extended family had our annual gathering for a week at Lords Point, Ct.
 26 made it this year, and we had to rent 2 additional cottages.
 24 of us are included in the photo with this letter.
 This was our 55th year of vacationing together.

 Our sons are still involved in interesting activities.
-Our oldest, Rich, is the National Sales Director for Ovation RCS, a wholly owned subsidiary of UPMC.
+Our oldest, Rich, is the National Sales Director for Ovation RCS, a wholly owned subsidiary of The University of Pittsburg Medical Center. .
 Dave is an entrepreneur in Muskegon, Michigan, with a group of rental properties that he owns and manages.
 His wife owns and operates a children’s day care center.
 Bruce continues to fly the executives of Werner Trucking company around the country in their corporate jet.
 Howie is a national product sales manager for a mid-sized tobacco company.
 Tom, an aircraft engineer, originally worked on the engine for our newest strike force fighter.
-For the past several years he has been working on jet engines used to power electric generators He has just going back to his first love, and that is designing aircraft jet engines, and has just taken a new job with Pratt & Whitney and will be working on the latest jet engine technology.
+For the past several years he has been working on jet engines used to power electric generators He has just gone back to his first love, and that is designing aircraft jet engines, and has just taken a new job with Pratt & Whitney and will be working on the latest jet engine technology.

 We are now finding that following the careers of our grandchildren are becoming just as exciting.
-Bruce’s son, Zach, a computer engineer who has his own consulting business in Florida, is going to Japan for a week as this is written in the first week of November, for a series of meetings with companies who are interested in his work with automatically driven cars.
+Bruce’s son, Zach, a computer engineer who has his own consulting business in Florida, specializing in driver-less car technology.
+Earlier this year he spent a week in Japan, briefing several Japanese firms at a series of meetings with companies who are interested in learning more about the latest in driver-less car technology. .
 Rich’s daughter, Nicole, was asked by her company to represent them during acquisition talks in Spain.

-Howie’s oldest son, Jeffrey, who is being married shortly, has been working on a University of Iowa/government project, which when completed next year, will earn him a PHD in Mechanical Engineering.
+Howie’s oldest son, Jeffrey, who was recently married, , has been working on a University of Iowa/government project, and will have earned his PHD in Mechanical Engineering within a month or so.
+He is currently interviewing with Los Alamos Labs, the home of our nation’s atomic energy research facilities, as well as other high tech firms.
 Most of the other grandchildren are either in college, or just starting their careers.
-It’s amazing to think that it all started when we moved here to Sheephill Rd. and started our little Christmas tree operation 55 years ago in 1963.
+It’s amazing to think that it all started when we moved here to Sheep Hill Rd. and started our little Christmas tree operation 56 years ago in 1963.

 Since Dick has been involved in so many outside activities over the years, Sally has really managed the Christmas Tree Farm.
-Even though she is approaching 80.
+Even though she is now 84,.
 She still trims the trees by hand, and hand mows around the trees numerous times during the year. (with help from some neighbors!)
 She takes pride in keeping the fields like a lawn.
-This is our 55th year in the tree business, and we continue to plant seedlings.
-The seedlings planted this year won’t be ready for sale until Sally is in her mid/late 80s and Dick will be approaching 90.
+We continue to plant seedlings.
+The seedlings planted this year won’t be ready for sale until Sally and Dick are in their 90s.
 Having struggled financially like most young families, Sally has always tried to keep her tree prices down.
 We hope to continue to provide Christmas Trees for our friends and neighbors for many years to come.

 – Say hello to Linsey.
 She’s an absolute gem.